MVSteve. Two Time. Nashty.

 Nash reached the Western Conference Finals with the Mavs in 2003, and the Suns in 2005, 2006, and 2010.
 He never reached the NBA Finals.

-He was inducted into the Naismith Memorial Basketball Hall of Fame in 2018.
-He’s one of only 11 players to win back-to-back MVPs in NBA history.
+One of the greatest point guards ever, Nash was inducted into the Naismith Memorial Basketball Hall of Fame in 2018.
+He’s one of only 12 players to win back-to-back MVPs in NBA history.

 Nash married Alejandra Amarilla in 2005.
 Together, they have two children: twin daughters Lola and Bella, and son Matteo.
 The couple split soon after their son’s birth.